rnordstrom/LobitaDownloader/README.md

 # LobitaDownloader
-Image downloader for use with LobitaBot.
+Media downloader for use with LobitaBot.